ugetsu/.github/README.md

 # the seminar

-# April 14, Filipe - pencils of conics,
+# April 14, Filipe Bellio da Nobrega - pencils of conics

 (th talk will start after a conference in UFF - last talk at the conference ends at 13:10, so some participants will arrive back to PUC around 14:00 or a bit later)